St. Louis-San Francisco Overpass

-The St. Louis-San Francisco Overpass is a pony and deck truss bridge built in 1937 located in Imboden, Lawrence County, Arkansas.
+The St. Louis-San Francisco Overpass is a pony and deck truss bridge built in 1937 in Imboden, Arkansas.
 It carries U.S. Route 62 and Arkansas Highway 115 over the Spring River and the former St. Louis-San Francisco Railroad ("Frisco", now BNSF) for 1,049.9 ft.
 The bridge has three Pratt deck trusses, each 112 ft in length, and three Parker pony trusses, also 112 ft long, with the balance of the bridge length in steel girder truss spans.
 The bridge is 24 ft wide.

 The bridge was listed on the National Register of Historic Places in 1990.
 The bridge is currently open to two-lane traffic.
 It has a separate pedestrian sidewalk.